devplayer0/fyp/report.md

 _Outputs:_

 - `function`: Key of closest matching function in the provided `functions`.
-- `error`: The magnitude of the estimate error.
+- `error`: The magnitude of the estimated error.
 - `params`: Fitted function parameters.

 _Example:_